nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 So TypeScript is great - for the happy path.
 When everything goes right, the types guide us perfectly.
 But when things go wrong?
-We're flying blind.
+We're alone.

 [PAUSE]
 -->